-Prevagen contains apoaequorin which has been shown to help improve memory in clinical studies.
-Apoaequorin is a protein that was originally discovered in jellyfish and now produced at our cGMP compliant and NSF certified facility in Wisconsin.
+Prevagen contains the patented ingredient apoaequorin which has been shown to help improve cognitive function in clinical studies.
+Apoaequorin was originally discovered in jellyfish and now produced at a cGMP compliant and NSF certified facility in Wisconsin.

 Safety studies conducted on the toxicity and allergenicity of apoaequorin show that apoaequorin is safe.
 In rats following subchronic administration of amounts up to 666.7mg per kilogram of body weight per day Apoaequorin preparation did not result in any mortality.1 This was the maximum dosage that was tested.
 Researchers concluded,

 “The administration of the Apoaequorin preparation did not result in any mortality.
 There were no further clinical or opthalmological signs, body weight, body weight gain, food consumption, food efficiency, clinical pathology, or histopathological changes attributable to administration of Apoaequorin.”2